hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 pacman -Syu
 ```

 This update will take some time depending on the speed of your connection.
-Now let's download a script by helmuthdu to make installing Arch easy:
+Now let's download and run a script by helmuthdu to make installing Arch easy:

 ```
 pacman -S git
 git clone git://github.com/helmuthdu/aui
+cd aui && ./ais
 ```